 Metalized – This is a strikingly effective finish in the right setting.
 A special paint is now available which contains so much metal that it makes plastic look extraordinarily like metal.
 It is even cold to the touch.
 You can have a variety of looks such as copper, bronze, brass, silver, gold or aluminium.
 The effect is dull, but can be buffed to provide a satin finish.

-For more information visit our Design Library here
+For more information visit our Design Resources here